 When clicked, the BeckerProxy Reload bookmarklet will attempt to reload the page you’re viewing but will do so through our remote access server.
 So, if you receive a link from a colleague or come across an article on Twitter, try opening it up and clicking “BeckerProxy Reload” (if you need to login to access you’ll then be asked to do so).

-Simply drag this green button to your browser toolbar or right-click and add to your favorites.
+To install the the BeckerProxy Bookmarklet, visit the “Help & Tools” page of our proxy server.
+Simply drag the green button to your browser toolbar or right-click and add to your favorites.
 Click on the bookmarklet to connect you to the current page through the remote access system.

 For more information about remote access services, who has access, and how Becker Library has updated remote access policies due to COVID-19, please visit becker.wustl.edu/using-the-library/remote-proxy-server-access.